-Course Code: EEE 4724 Course Title: Microwave Engineering Sessional
+Course Title: Microwave Engineering Sessional Contact Hours: 3 per week

 Objectives: This course consists of two parts.
 In the first part, students will perform experiments to verify practically the theories and concepts learned in EEE 4723.
 In the second part, students will design simple systems using the principles learned in EEE 4723.